CoderDojo/cp-local-development/README.md

 docker-compose stop
 ```

-Note that you can also run services individually if you wish, e.g. `./localdev.js run zen cp-zen-platform`.
+Note that you can also run services individually if you wish, e.g. `docker-compose up dojos`

-Once `run` looks to be running all the services ok (you'll see a lot of stack traces in the output if they are not running ok!) you should be able to hit [`localhost:8000`](http://localhost:8000) in your browser.
+Once docker looks to be running all the services ok (you'll see a lot of stack traces in the output if they are not running ok!) you should be able to hit [`localhost:8000`](http://localhost:8000) in your browser.
 If this is your first time running, you should see the world map but with no dojo markers, these will appear when we install some test data.

 Note that the Forums and [Badges](installing-badgekit.md) will not be operable in local development mode, to run these, you need to install both [NodeBB](https://nodebb.org) and [BadgeKit](installing-badgekit.md) locally.